KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

 }
 ```

-You can read more about app-specific utilities in the <doc:App-Article> article.
+See the <doc:App-Article> article for more information about app-specific utilities.